Find out about the causes of testicular cancer.

 Having undescended testicles (cryptorchidism) increases the risk of testicular cancer.
 This is the most important risk factor for this cancer.

 In the womb, the testicles develop in a male baby's abdomen.
 They usually move down into the scrotum at birth or in the first year of life.

 If they move down later or need surgery to bring them down, they are called undescended testicles.

-In most men the testicles move down by the age of puberty.
+In most men with undescended testicles, the testicles move down by the age of puberty.
 Some men have surgery to bring them down.
 The risk is greater in men: